PreXident/Replayer/README.txt

 Borders and subjects as overlords can be set in settings (restart is needed however) Path to EU4 directory can be loaded from environment variable EU4_HOME if not specified in the property file Added GUI for controlling gif output
-Gifs can be created from command line without GUI, run "giffer.bat -h" for more info When adding events for special dates 2.1.1 and 1.1.1 they are inserted to null dates instead Exiting when map loading quits immediately instead of running in background till map is loaded New way of handling tag changes, it should be now possible to change tags multiple times, create one nation several times, etc.
+Gifs can be created from command line without GUI, run "giffer.bat -h" for more info, it creates giffer.log containing instructions
+When adding events for special dates 2.1.1 and 1.1.1 they are inserted to null dates instead Exiting when map loading quits immediately instead of running in background till map is loaded New way of handling tag changes, it should be now possible to change tags multiple times, create one nation several times, etc.